emis6/school_project_mesh_maillage/README.md

 - *.vtu : is a file readable by paraview to illustrate the found solution

-- *.msh contains mesh and the shape to find the problem's solution
+- *.msh contains the mesh to find the problem's solution to this particular mesh

 - *.edp a script written in freefem++ to find the solution of the problem

-- *.geo file containing the description of the submarine. to be compiled with gmsh
+- *.geo file containing the description of the submarine to be read by gmsh to generate the mesh